VascoC24/VascoC24/README.md

 ## About Me

-I'm a recent Computer Engineering graduate and am passionate about leaning and improving.
+I'm a recent Computer Engineering graduate and am passionate about learning and improving.
 Currently, I am focused on getting my Azure AZ-104 certification to enhance my expertise in cloud solutions.
 I enjoy learning new tools and technologies and applying them to build scalable and efficient solutions.
 My areas of interest include

 - ☁️ **Cloud Computing** (Azure)
 - 🛠️ **DevOps & Automation**